Two former Madison Co. employees charged with theft, offical misconduct

-Two former Madison County employees are charged with theft and official misconduct after an investigation by the TBI state Comptroller’s Office.
+Two former Madison County employees are charged with theft and official misconduct after an investigation by the TBI and the state Comptroller’s Office.

 TBI spokesperson Susan Niland says last December, TBI Agents joined Comptroller investigators in looking into allegations of misappropriation of funds by former Madison County Finance Department Clerk Donna Williams and former Madison County Maintenance Supervisor Eric Skinner.